byrneliam2/congo-hadr/README.md

 ![Data](resources/data.png)

 I was in charge of development and technical validation.
 I worked closely with designers and UX team members to create prototypes for the database and associated connections.
 The end result was a visual experience for mentors and judges to view, along with a database and associated API which this repo holds.

-There is also an Ionic app that shows some of the ideas demonstrated in the visual mockup; not all are implemented due to time restrictions and focus primarily being on the data core.
+On the technical side, this repo contains a simple PostgreSQL database setup and an associated JDBC API.

 ### References and Links
 - Thanks to Devdactic for the Ionic tutorial at https://devdactic.com/ionic-side-menu-tabs/